 Amazon Breaks Silence, Explains Why It Erased ‘When Harry Became Sally’

-SUBHEAD: The tech giant says it will “not sell books that frame LGBTQ+ identity as a mental illness,” but continues to sell the APA’s Diagnostic and Statistical Manual of Mental Disorders, which includes gender dysphoria as a disorder.
+The tech giant says it will “not sell books that frame LGBTQ+ identity as a mental illness,” but continues to sell the APA’s Diagnostic and Statistical Manual of Mental Disorders, which includes gender dysphoria as a disorder.

 This week Amazon broke its silence over the purging of Ryan Anderson’s When Harry Met Sally: Responding to the Transgender Moment, and explained why it had delisted the book in a letter to GOP senators who had demanded answers from the tech giant.